-Meanwhile, BDCs typically offer very high dividend yields.
-For example, Gladstone Investment Corporation (GAIN) is a BDC with a current dividend yield of nearly 8% when supplemental dividends are taken into account.
+BDCs typically offer very high dividend yields.
+For example, Gladstone Investment Corporation (GAIN) is a BDC with a current dividend yield of 6%, with occasional supplemental dividend payouts that push the yield even higher.

 GAIN stock has a combination of a high yield and monthly payouts, which on the surface is very attractive for income investors.
 But of course, investors should assess the quality of GAIN’s business, its future growth potential, and the sustainability of the dividend before buying shares.